kyrregjerstad/portfolio/apps/portfolio/src/posts/the-pragmatic-guide-to-playwright-testing.md

 ---

 _This guide is based on real-world experience with Playwright in production applications.
-For basic setup instructions, see my companion guide "[Setting Up End-to-End Testing with Playwright](/blog/end-to-end-testing)"._
+For basic setup instructions, see my companion guide "[Setting Up End-to-End Testing with Playwright](/blog/end-to-end-testing-setup) and [Continuous Integration for Playwright Tests](/blog/playwright-ci-cd)"._